hikawi/cc-sakura/README.md

 Prerequisites

-- SDL3: vendored in by Git Submodules.
-- C Compiler (GCC or Clang): I do not recommend MSVC as MSVC is a lot more behind compared to GCC and Clang (unless you're on Windows).
+- C++ Compiler (GCC or Clang): I do not recommend MSVC as MSVC is a lot more behind compared to GCC and Clang (unless you're on Windows).
 Make sure your compiler supports C++23 features.
 - CMake
+- vcpkg (Package manager for C/C++ projects):
+  - ZStandard
+  - GoogleTest
+  - SDL3
+  - SDL3_image
+  - SDL3_ttf

 Clone this repository.